 There is no reason to treat counter flow FTRs more favorably than prevailing flow FTRs.
 Counter flow FTRs should also be affected when the payout ratio is less than 100 percent.
-This would mean that counter flow FTRs would pay back an increased amount that mirrors the decreased payments to prevailing flow FTRs.
-The adjusted payout ratio would evenly divide the burden of underfunding among counter flow FTR holders and prevailing flow FTR holders by increasing negative counter flow target allocations by the same amount it decreases positive target allocations.
-This increased payout ratio would apply only to negative target allocations associated with counter flow FTRs.
+This would mean that counter flow FTRs would pay back an increased amount, parallel to the decreased payments to prevailing flow FTRs.
+The adjusted payout ratio would evenly divide funding between counter flow FTR holders and prevailing flow FTR holders by increasing negative counter flow target allocations by the same amount it decreases positive target allocations.

-Table 13-19 provides an example of how the counter flow adjustment method would impact a two FTR system.
-In this example there is \$15 of total congestion revenue available, corresponding to a reported payout ratio of 75 percent and a monthly actual payout ratio of 87.5 percent.
-In the example, the profit before and after underfunding can be seen in addition to the profit after underfunding with the counter flow adjustment made.
-As illustrated, a counter flow FTR's profit does not change when underfunding is applied, whereas a prevailing flow FTR's profit decreases.
-Applying the counter flow adjustment distributes the underfunding penalty evenly to both prevailing and counter flow FTR holders.
+Table 13-23 provides an example of how the counter flow adjustment method would impact a two FTR system.
+In this example there is \$15 of total congestion revenue available, corresponding to a reported payout ratio of 75 percent and an actual payout ratio of 87.5 percent.
+In the example, the profit is shown with and without the counter flow adjustment.
+As the example shows, the profit of a counter flow FTR does not change when there is a payout ratio less than 100 percent, while the profit of a prevailing flow FTR is reduced.
+Applying the payout ratio to counter flow FTRs distributes the funding penalty evenly to both prevailing and counter flow FTR holders.